bachya/simplisafe-python/README.md

 primary_system.version
 # >>> 2

-# Return a list of events for the system (with an optional start timestamp and
+# Return a list of events for the system with an optional start timestamp and
-# number of events):
+# number of events - omitting these parameters will return all events (max of
+# 50) stored in SimpliSafe's cloud:
 await primary_system.get_events(from_timestamp=1534035861, num_events=2)
 # >>> return {"numEvents": 2, "lastEventTimestamp": 1534035861, "events": [{...}]}